Meet the team: Francesca

 4. A helping hand with the language

 It goes without saying that Hungarians are a very friendly and welcoming people, but if they find out you’re learning their language, they will be even more delighted and eager to help you embark on this adventure.
-While English is spoken in larger cities, a knowledge of Hungarian, even just a few words, will unlock some of the most beautiful parts of the country, taking you off the beaten track and allowing you to meet people, make friends and learn more Hungarian.
+While English is spoken in larger cities, a knowledge of Hungarian, even just a few words, can make a great difference, allowing you to meet people, make friends and learn more Hungarian.

 5. A cultural wonder

-Talking of which, now that you know why it’s “csodálatos” learning Hungarian, if you want to take your first steps in getting to know this wonderful language, One Minute Hungarian is the place to start.
+Speaking of which, now that you know why it’s csodálatos learning Hungarian, if you want to take your first steps in getting to know this wonderful language, One Minute Hungarian is the place to start.
 While it won’t make you fluent in the language, if you follow each lesson and learn all the words and phrases covered, you will be well on your way to interacting with native Hungarian speakers.
-Click here to access One Minute Hungarian and start learning this beautiful language today!